rugbyprof/4443-5373-Mobile-Apps/README.md

 ### Late Work

-Late programs will be accepted with an initial **15 point** reduction and then a **5 point **deduction class day. ***No late programs for last programming assignment.
-No late homework will be allowed in the Connect System.***
+Late programs / homeworks will be accepted with an initial **15 point** reduction and then a **5 point **deduction class day. ***No late programs for last programming assignment.***

 **Computer Requirements:**  Taking this class requires you to have access to a computer (with Internet access) to access online course material. ***Personal computer technical difficulties will not be considered a reason for extra time to submit assignments, tests, or online discussion postings.*** Computers are available on campus in various areas of the buildings, as well as the in the library.
 Contact your instructor immediately upon having computer trouble.
 If you have technical difficulties in the course, there is also a student helpdesk available to you.
 The university cannot work directly on student computers due to both liability and resource limitations, however they are able to help you get connected to our online services.
-For help, log into[` `**D2L.](https://d2l.msutexas.edu/)**
+For help, log into **[`D2L`](https://d2l.msutexas.edu/)**

 ### Policy on Testing Process